aws/amazon-ecs-cni-plugins/plugins/eni/README.md

 Primary private IPV4 address of the interface
 * `mac` (string, required): the MAC address of the ENI
 * `ipv6-address` (string, optional): the ipv6 address of the ENI
+* `block-instance-metadata` (bool, optional): specifies if the route to EC2 instance metadata should be blocked

 ## Environment Variables
 * `ENI_DHCLIENT_LEASES_PATH` (string, optional): the dhclient leases file path.